The diamond in the rough has regained its sparkleWe believe it has

 Although the shops have a modern twist below, take a lookup as the architecture from years gone by is still there to be seen.
 It’s lovely to see the old and contemporary blending so well together.

-The Bayle area
+The Bayle area of FolkestoneA secret we're sharing

 * This post may contain links to affiliated sites where we earn a small commission at no additional charge to you.